-R3D operates as a boutique leisure airline, offering seasonal flights to several popular winter and summer European resort destinations, alongside providing day to day nonstop air service between Geneva-GVA and several cities across Europe.
+R3D operates primarily as a leisure airline, offering seasonal flights to several popular winter and summer European resort destinations, alongside providing day to day nonstop air service between Geneva-GVA and several cities across Europe.

 History

-It Started With A Winning Lottery Ticket
+It Began With A Winning Lottery Ticket

 In March 2012 a young Swiss couple, Markus Leuenberger (b 1984) and Elin Vogel (b 1985), took a skiing vacation to Colorado.
-Both were employees at the legacy carrier EuroSwiss Airlines, where Markus worked as a 1st officer pilot while Elin was a flight attendant.
-While they were in Steamboat Springs, Colorado, the couple bought a few MegaBucks lottery tickets.
+Both were employees at the legacy carrier EuroSuisse Airlines, where Markus worked as a 1st officer pilot while Elin served as a flight attendant.
+While they were visiting Steamboat Springs, Colorado, the couple bought a few MegaBucks lottery tickets.

 Startup

-R3D Airlines began scheduled operations on Monday 3 December 2012 with a trio of leased ATR 72-600s based at Geneva-GVA, flying scheduled and charter air service to destinations around Europe using a standard 2:2 seating configuration in 18 rows (72 pax).
-Two of the ATR 72s were assigned to fly scheduled flights to and from Amsterdam-AMS, Barcelona-BCN, Berlin-BER, Frankfurt-FRA and Paris-ORY.
-The 3rd aircraft was a dedicated charter aircraft that flew passengers from Geneva-GVA to skiing destinations in the winter and sunbathing destinations during summer.
-Markus frequently flew as captain on many flights, while Elin occasionally served on the same flights as cabin crew.
+Two of the ATR 72s were assigned to fly regularly scheduled flights on the Geneva-GVA «» Amsterdam-AMS, Geneva-GVA «» Barcelona-BCN, Geneva-GVA «» Berlin-BER, Geneva-GVA «» Frankfurt-FRA and Geneva-GVA «» Paris-ORY routes.
+The 3rd ATR 72 aircraft was assigned to be a dedicated charter aircraft as well as a backup for the 2 scheduled aircraft; the 3rd ATR 72 flew passengers as direct-service scheduled charters, flying to and from skiing destinations during wintertime and sunbathing destinations during summer.
+Markus frequently flew as captain on the chartered flights, while Elin occasionally served on the same flights as a member of the cabin crew.

-2014: New 60-Pax Seating Configuration
+2014: A New 60-Pax Seating Configuration

-But Elin also served as an impromptu sounding board for R3D’s customers, many of whom were unaware that she was actually a co-owner of the carrier.
+But Elin also served as an impromptu sounding board for R3D’s customers, many of whom were unaware that she was actually a co-owner of the airline.
 Elin routinely interviewed passengers during flights, persuading them to give reviews of their individual passenger experiences.
 Customers readily obliged and offered her plenty of opinions, enumerating all the pros and cons of their travel experiences, both with R3D and with other carriers.

 After much discussion, Elin convinced Markus to have R3D undertake a different strategy: Instead of sticking with the single-class, low cost carrier (LCC) model, why not become more of a boutique airline and offer 2 or even 3 seating classes, and offer passengers a choice?
 At the same time, the airline could upgrade the cabin as a whole to make it better for customers.

-2019: R3D Adds Airbus A220s To The Fleet
+2019: Adding The Airbus A220 To The R3D Fleet

-In 2017, R3D decided it was time to start adding jets to their fleet.
-The goal was to continue using the tried-and-true ATR 72s on short distance routes, while deploying jets on longer and higher traffic routes.
-The Boeing 737-700 and Airbus A319 were initially discussed, and the company gave considerable thought to going with either Bombardier CRJ or Embraer E-Jet regional aircraft to save costs.
+The plan was to continue using the tried-and-true ATR 72s on the company’s shorter distance routes, while deploying jets on longer and higher traffic routes.
+The Boeing 737-700 and Airbus A319 were initially discussed, and the company gave considerable thought to going with either the Bombardier CRJ700 or Embraer E190 regional aircraft to save costs.

 2020: Covid 19

-During the 2023 Paris Air Show, R3D Airlines signed a new leasing agreement to acquire a series of new Aria V12 eVTOL and Aria V42 eVTOL aircraft.
-The V12s were to replace the existing leased Daher Kodiak planes, while the carrier plans to use the V42s would be used to create new regional routes, such as Geneva-GVA to Lyon-LYS, and to upgrade several seasonal routes to year round service.
+During 2023 the new Aria V12 VTOL and Aria V42 VTOL aircraft began to arrive at Geneva-GVA.
+The V12s began to replace the existing leased Daher Kodiak planes, while the V42s were used to create a few new regional routes, such as Geneva-GVA «» Lyon-LYS, to upgrade several seasonal routes to year round service, and to replace some of the company’s older ATR 72s turboprops.

 2024: Flex Seating